sukhdeepkaur15/chat-system-phase1/README.md

 Leave Group: GroupService.leaveGroup(groupId, userId) removes membership and channel access; saveGroups(); UI hides the group’s channels for that user.

 Delete Group: allowed for Super or group creator only; removes the group; UI refreshes group list.

+Conclusion

+This Phase 1 implementation provides:

+User authentication and role-based UI.

+Group and channel management.

+Join request and approval workflow.

+Message storage and retrieval.

+LocalStorage persistence (to be replaced by MongoDB in Phase 2).